mozilla-l10n/documentation/src/products/firefox_desktop/adding_release.md

 ## Verify locale-specific settings

-Some of the locale-specific settings are defined inline in Firefox code, and should be reviewed if they need customization for your locale:
+Some of the locale-specific settings are defined inline in Firefox code, and should be reviewed if they need customization for the new locale:

 * [intl/locale/rust/locale_service_glue/src/lib.rs](https://searchfox.org/firefox-main/source/intl/locale/rust/locale_service_glue/src/lib.rs)
   * `locale_service_ellipsis` — Define if the unicode ellipsis char "…" (default), or "..." should be used.